 In each program, students must complete a certain minimum number of courses or credit hours from the University of Regina.
 Further to the general admission guidelines of the Faculty of Arts, some programs have additional admission requirements.
-These requirements are indicated in the following table.
+These requirements are indicated in the table on the following page.